gdsfactory/gdsfactory/docs/component_intro.md

 You'll need to keep 3 windows open:

-- A text editor or IDE (Visual Studio Code, Pycharm, Spyer, neovim, Atom, Jupyterlab ...)
+- A text editor or IDE (Visual Studio Code, Pycharm, Spyder, neovim, Atom, Jupyterlab ...)
 - A python / Ipython terminal / jupyter notebook (interactive python to run).
 - Klayout to Visualize the GDS files.